Josh-Oleary/bookshelf/README.md

 MyReads is a SPA created using React.
 Users have the ability to search for books (in the Udacity database) and change the state of the book via a dropdown menu.
 The state of the book is the same throughout the entire application.
 The application was built from scratch.
 Udacity's database and API were utilized on the back-end.

 Default book image was taken from 'ukrgate.com'

+While I did turn to stackoverflow for some solutions, I did not copy/paste any code.